anupkasula3/blogwebsite/README.md

-# MyBlogSite - Professional Blog Platform
+# NepBlog - Professional Blog Platform

 A fully responsive, feature-rich blog website built with Laravel 11 and Tailwind CSS.
 This platform includes comprehensive SEO optimization, admin and user dashboards, advertisement management, and a complete content management system.